imtra999/ProcMem/README.md

 # ProcMem
-A lightweight C++ library for reading and writing memory of Windows processes.
+A lightweight C++ library for reading and writing memory of Windows processes for learning and debugging.

 ## Usage Example
 ```cpp